idealtitude/quicknotes/README.md

 ---------------

-I plan on using the [Rich Python library](https://github.com/willmcgugan/rich "Rich GitHub repository") for all the U.I. stuff.
+I plan on using the [Rich Python library](https://github.com/willmcgugan/rich "Rich GitHub repository") for all the T.U.I. stuff.

 You have some ideas/suggestions/questions, want to collaborate?
 Contact me please.